 Cut the plums into thin wedges and arrange them in the pastry base

-Make the custard by whisking together the zest and juice of the lemons, the double cream, the ground almonds, the melted butter, 5 of the eggs and the golden caster sugar.
+Make the custard by whisking together the zest and juice of the lemons, the double cream, the ground almonds, the melted butter, the eggs and the golden caster sugar.
 Whisk it well, then gently stir in the limoncello

 Once it is cooled fully, dust it with icing sugar